- Qualifications: BMus (Hons) in Performance Voice - Victoria University of Wellington

 - Suitability: Paloma teaches both male and female singers from the ages of 12-99 but occasionally takes younger pupils that are especially keen.

-Paloma Bruce is a lyric coloratura soprano who teaches in her Pukerua Bay studio, Porirua, New Zealand.
+Paloma Bruce is a lyric coloratura soprano who teaches in her Brooklyn studio, Wellington, New Zealand.
 She is a passionate teacher of singing who after many years as a professional singer in NZ and the UK realised her biggest passion was for teaching.
-Paloma is half of the vocal duo ‘Soprani’ with singer Ruth Armishaw and recently had their debut concert in Wellington to great acclaim.
 Paloma ran The Paloma Bruce Singing Studio in London and The Bristol Voice Studio in Bristol (United Kingdom) where she taught professional recording artists, touring artists, film and television actors, music theatre performers and opera singers, as well as absolute beginners of all ages.
 Paloma also taught singing at various schools including the prestigious Colston’s School in Bristol.
-She has now returned to New Zealand and runs the Paloma Bruce Singing Studio in Pukerua Bay after initially teaching in Brooklyn.
-Paloma has taken vocal technique and performance workshops at St. Andrews on the Terrace, the Rata Studios School of Music at Scots College Creative & Performing Arts Centre and at Colston Hall in Bristol, UK.
+Paloma has taken vocal technique and performance workshops at St. Andrews on the Terrace, the Rata Studios School of Music at Scots College Creative & Performing Arts Centre and at the Bristol Acoustic Music Festival at Colston Hall in Bristol, UK.

 Paloma has performed leading roles in operas and operettas in both New Zealand and the UK.
 She has extensive performance experience, having performed solo to audiences of over 100,000, recorded for radio and television, performed pre-match entertainment for international rugby matches and performed solo with world-class orchestras, choirs and even a dixie band!
 Although specialising in opera, Paloma enjoys a wide variety of music and enjoys sharing that love of music with her pupils.